Tell by a Man's Body Language if He Likes You

 He is a guy in the gym, we've been looking at each other for 1 year plus, today I couldn't help but smile when I saw him, he nodded and said hello...?

 He is a guy in the gym, we've been looking at each other for 1 year plus, today I couldn't help but smile when I saw him, he nodded and said hello.
 Does that mean anything?
 I'm 30 (not very wise) and he's about 38

 If you exchanged glances in the past and keep doing that, then that is a sure sign that he is interested in you.
 However, most people go to the gymnasium only to work out.
 You have to find out if the person is just there for physical training: those people usually wear no make-up or clothes that hinder movement (caps, chains, etc.); they make ponytails, wear the same clothes, and try to talk less with others.
 If he is like that, then he probably thinks that the place is not appropriate for romances.
 Apparently, conversations might seem out of place there as well.
 That only means that you have to take the conversation outside the gymnasium.
 If he has no car, then you can match your time of leaving with his and take a walk together to start a conversation.
 If there is no chance for that, then you can just ask him if he likes it at the gymnasium and if he knows any other good gymnasiums.

 Why is the guy staring at me with dilated pupils?

-I worked with man.
+I worked with the man.
 I always have a sense that he was watching me.
-Sometimes, he stared at me directly across the room. one time, he stared at me in the face with dilated pupils.
-Is he strange or what does he wants from me.
+Sometimes, he stared at me directly from across the room.
+One time, he stared at me in the face with dilated pupils.
+Is he acting strange or what does he wants from me.
 Dilated pupils are one of the first signs of attraction.
 He is most likely staring at you because he is interested in you.
 Most likely he is subconsciously looking in your direction.